gonzalofichero/gonzalofichero/README.md

 ## Hi there 👋, I'm Gonzalo
 ### Social Science code monkey

-Currently, part of the European Doctoral School of Demography (2020-2021), working on high skill migration in Barcelona.
+Currently, part of the European Doctoral School of Demography (2020-2021), working on high skilled migration in Barcelona.

 Looking for new challenges (and a Ph.D. program that wants to adopt me :eyes: ).